awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list.md

 ### `ST_ENVELOPE (geometry)`<a name="st-envelope-geometry"></a>

-Takes as an input one of the geometry data types and returns a binary representation of an envelope, where an envelope is a rectangle around the specified geometry data type\.
+Takes as an input `line`, `polygon`, `multiline`, and `multipolygon` geometry data types\.
+Does not support `point` geometry data type\.
+Returns a binary representation of an envelope, where an envelope is a rectangle around the specified geometry data type\.
 Examples:

 ```
 SELECT ST_ENVELOPE(ST_LINE('linestring(0 1, 1 0)'))